-- The establishment of a new political order in the UN focuses on maintaining international peace and security utilizing a dispute resolution system coupled with collective security infrastructure.
+- Establishing a new political order in the U.N. focuses on maintaining international peace and security utilizing a dispute resolution system coupled with collective security infrastructure.

 - Establishment of a stable monetary system through the International Monetary Fund (IMF).

 - The development and reconstruction of countries impacted by the Second World War and continuing economic and infrastructure development through financing and technical assistance through the World Bank.

 - Liberalization of international trade and developing a framework focused on free trade and economic justice through the International Trade Organization (ITO).

-While these elements sound admirable in theory, in fact, there were significant implementation challenges.
-Following the Second World War, the U.S. emerged as the dominant economic and political force globally.
+While these elements sound admirable in theory there were significant implementation challenges.
+The U.S. emerged as the dominant economic and political force after the Second World War.
 As one of the few developed economies not physically devastated by the war and its territory emerging largely unscathed, there was understandable reluctance on the part of the U.S. to sacrifice this newfound power and cede elements of sovereignty to developing nations – particularly in the area of international trade.

-As a result, the U.S. Congress failed to ratify the ITO agreement – citing the elements of economic justice as problematic – failing the ITO and the weakening of the fourth pillar of the New World Order.
+As a result, the U.S. Congress failed to ratify the ITO agreement – citing the elements of economic justice as problematic – failing the ITO and weakening of the fourth pillar of the New World Order.

-As a provisional measure, the major powers developed the General Agreement on Tariffs and Trade (GATT).
-They focused on a capitalist world and a liberalization of international trade – largely without the social and economic justice components.
-GATT, the provisional measure, was the primary framework for nearly 50 years, until the development of the World Trade Organization (WTO) following the Uruguay Round in 1993.
+The major powers developed the General Agreement on Tariffs and Trade (GATT) as a provisional measure.
+They focused on a capitalist world and a liberalization of international trade – mainly without the social and economic justice components.
+GATT, the provisional measure, was the primary framework for nearly 50 years until the development of the World Trade Organization (WTO) following the Uruguay Round in 1993.